 Once we have confirmed your booking and the application has been allocated to a REC meeting, you will be issued with a REC reference number.
 You do not need to use the online booking system.

 All applications via combined review with fast-track are submitted via a new part of IRAS.

 Applications via fast-track without combined review are submitted via IRAS (Integrated research Application System).
 Applications should be submitted at least seven-days before the REC meeting.

 If you intend touse our Radiation or Pharmacy Assurance services alongside fast-track ethical review, submissions for Radiation or Pharmacy Assurance must be made 40 calendar days before the cut-off date for your chosen REC meeting.

 Validation checks will be completed on your application.
 This will involve checking that all required documents have been submitted and that the documents can be opened and are readable.
 If the application is not valid, and there is time before the meeting, you will be given the opportunity to correct this.
 The application will need to be valid seven days before your REC meeting by 12pm.

 Are there any other expectations of sponsors?

 To maximise the chance of a favourable opinion, we expect sponsors to submit applications of a high quality which meet the expectations of the REC.
 We will use standard validation criteria to check the completeness of the application.
-Failure to meet any of the validation criteria will delay submission.

 We will also scrutinise the following elements of the application: